damsgithub/myzuka-club-rich.py/README.md

 BUGS:
 * it is more difficult to interrupt the script with ctrl-c in Windows
-* the average download speed disapear after the download is complete

 Install:
 * install python 3 (tested with 3.6 and 3.9) if not already present on your distrib.
 For Windows, see here https://www.python.org/downloads/windows/